 Art Movement Posters by Outmane Amahou

 Dadaism.
-In the visual arts the most common form of creativity was Dadaist collage – technical acceptance of arranged creation in a certain way and glued on a flat substrate (canvas, cardboard, paper) pieces of a variety of materials: paper, fabric and so on.
-In Dadaism there are three branches of collage: Zurich “random” collage, collage and demonstrative Berlin Cologne-Hanover poetic collage.
+The most common form of creativity was Dadaist collage, technical acceptance of arranged creation in a certain way.
+In particular, glued on a flat substrate (canvas, cardboard, paper) pieces of a variety of materials: paper, fabric and so on.
+Besides, in Dadaism there are three branches of collage: Zurich “random” collage, collage and demonstrative Berlin Cologne-Hanover poetic collage.

-Post-Impressionism artists – Paul Cézanne (1839–1906), Odilon Redon (1840–1916), Henri Rousseau (1844-1910), Paul Gauguin (1848-1903), Vincent van Gogh (1853–1890), Charles Angrand (1854–1926), Georges Lemmen (1865-1916), Henri-Edmond Cross (1856–1910), Georges Seurat (1859–1891), Théo van Rysselberghe (1862–1926), Paul Signac (1863–1935), Henri de Toulouse-Lautrec (1864–1901), Paul Sérusier (1864–1927), Paul Ranson (1864–1909), Émile Bernard (1868-1941), Félix Vallotton (1865–1925), Édouard Vuillard (1868–1940), Pierre Bonnard (1867–1947), Maximilien Luce, (1858–1941), Robert Antoine Pinchon (1886–1943), René Schützenberger (1860-1916)
+Post-Impressionism artists – Paul Cézanne (1839–1906), Odilon Redon (1840–1916), Henri Rousseau (1844-1910), Paul Gauguin (1848-1903), and Vincent van Gogh (1853–1890).
+Also, Charles Angrand (1854–1926), Georges Lemmen (1865-1916), Henri-Edmond Cross (1856–1910), Georges Seurat (1859–1891), Théo van Rysselberghe (1862–1926), Paul Signac (1863–1935), and Henri de Toulouse-Lautrec (1864–1901).
+Besides, Paul Sérusier (1864–1927), Paul Ranson (1864–1909), Émile Bernard (1868-1941), Félix Vallotton (1865–1925), and Édouard Vuillard (1868–1940).
+In addition, Pierre Bonnard (1867–1947), Maximilien Luce, (1858–1941), Robert Antoine Pinchon (1886–1943), and René Schützenberger (1860-1916)

 Surrealism.
 One of the greatest representatives of surrealism in painting became Salvador Dali, Max Ernst and René Magritte.
 Somehow Dali said: “Surrealism – it’s me!”
 And appointed Ernst Fuchs his “successor in the world”, thus passing informally lineage fantastic realism and styles stemming from it, such as, for example, Visionary art.

 Abstract expressionism is a post–World War II art movement in American painting, developed in New York in the 1940s.
-Although the term “abstract expressionism” was first applied to American art, it had been first used in Germany in 1919 in the magazine Der Sturm, regarding German Expressionism.
+Although the term “abstract expressionism” – first applied to American art, it had been first used in Germany in 1919 in the magazine Der Sturm, regarding German Expressionism.
 In the United States, Alfred Barr was the first to use this term in 1929 in relation to works by Wassily Kandinsky.

 Expressionism – August Macke, Marianne Verevkina, Ernst Ludwig Kirchner, Egon Schiele, Alexei Jawlensky.
-“The Scream” by the Norwegian artist Edvard Munch (1893) – a kind of showcase of art expressionism
+“The Scream” by the Norwegian artist Edvard Munch (1893) – a kind of showcase of art expressionism.